-Women living in urban areas may be more likely to need breast cancer treatment
+Women living in urban areas may be more likely to need breast cancer treatment, researchers have said.

 A study involving 972 women, carried out by the Princess Grace Hospital, a private hospital in London, found that women in the city have much denser breast tissue.